Skip to content

 White

-White conveys sophistication, simplicity, class, purity.
-Apple made white work for their presentation to create an air of high-end products that attracts those customers.
+White conveys sophistication, simplicity, class, and purity.
+Apple used white for its presentation to create an air of high-end products that attracts those customers.

 Black